Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 SCENARIOS(todo):
-As a user I want to complete checkout as a guest
+https://automationteststore.com/index.php?rt=product/category&path=43_47 - ten przycisk dodaje od razu do koszyka przedmioty, sprawdz czy sie updejtją

+https://automationteststore.com/index.php?rt=product/category&path=36_39 - call to order btn test

-As a user I want to complete checkout as a guest with checking for separate shipping address As a user I want to checkout 10 items.
+As a user I want to complete checkout as a guest with different shipping address As a user I want to checkout 10 items.
 As a user I want to add 10 products QTY from subcategory page to Cart. easy or later